jina-ai/client-go/README.md

 ---

-Another (better) approach for keeping all docarray/jina versions compatible would be,
+Another (better?) approach for keeping all docarray/jina versions compatible would be,

 - For all docarray versions, generate the Golang code from the protos under `docarray/v1`, `docarray/v2` packages.
 - For all jina versions, generate the Golang code from the protos under `jina/v1`, `jina/v2` packages.